 When the original “founders” of Sidewalk pitched their business plan to Gates & co, there was an expectation that we’d sink $500M before making a profit but that we were building for the long haul and that the $67B or so spent on local advertising was a prize worth going after.
 Unfortunately, a few factors transpired to prevent that vision/plan from being realized.
 At the same time, MSN was a complete cluster*&$# and was hemorrhaging money with some failed experiments such as Bob Bejan’s “shows” that were about 10 years ahead of their time and countless other wacky content plays such as “Microsoft Dogs”.
 Meanwhile Sidewalk was hemorrhaging money (as planned) and there were many other media/e-commerce plays that were driving the senior execs crazy particularly when some of the them presented conflicts with corporate customers.
 These customers threatened to stop buying Microsoft software if Microsoft didn’t kill or spin-off some businesses (e.g., a key reason Expedia was spun out as it was an irritant to major corporate customers such as United Airlines).
 Barry Diller , Charles Conn and others were savvy enough to realize there was some "throwing the baby out with the bathwater" effect when Microsoft was trying to get out of content oriented businesses (some it later had to duplicate investment in later such as in Entertainment, local search, etc.).

-Matt Kursh came into lead Sidewalk at a time when his dislike of content businesses such as Sidewalk was consistent with many senior execs such as Ballmer who were questioning why we were doing content.
-From Matt's perspective, there could then be a happy coincidence of cutting costs on content businesses and make the case that some of those resources should be redirected towards the online mall concept.
+John's illness came at a time when his dislike of content businesses such as Sidewalk was consistent with many senior execs such as Ballmer who were questioning why we were doing content.
+At the same time, there was a focus on cutting costs on content businesses and make the case that some of those resources should be redirected towards the online mall concept.
 The fact that Amazon.com was in Microsoft's backyard probably made the shopping angle that much more attractive vs. media businesses where Bill, Steve and others had no experience.
 It should also be noted that the online ad business hadn't matured to where it was clear you could make a boatload of money.

-Matt felt he had to reign in the cities and the pendulum swung from decentralization to centralization.
-Some of the GM’s such had creative ideas that were money-making ideas they’d teed up in their market, however most of those ideas were killed.
+The new GM felt he had to reign in the cities and the pendulum swung from decentralization to centralization.
+Some of the city GM’s (e.g., Kevin Eagan was one of the original founders of Sidewalk and had ideas coming out his ears - I'm still surprised he hasn't started his own company) had creative ideas that were money-making ideas they’d teed up in their market, however most of those ideas were killed before they could even be tested.
 The byproduct was constrained revenue growth and innovation which made the case even more solid why Sidewalk should be eliminated.
 The case became even stronger when acquisition discussions with Citysearch were enthusiastically pursued .
 This would free up resources to redirect towards MSN Shopping and recoup some of the investment Microsoft had made in Sidewalk via the acquisition.
 To his credit, the corporate development team played their hand well as the Citysearch guys knew there were issues inside of Microsoft regarding Sidewalk but not the extent of those issues and had little idea that they didn’t have to buy Sidewalk to eliminate a competitor.
 The Sidewalk acquisition increased the attractiveness of Citysearch’s stock (Ticketmaster Citysearch went public December 8, 1998) and has gone on to success.

 Postscript: Several members of the original Sidewalk team went on to become successful CEOs outside of Microsoft while a few of them stayed at Microsoft.
 I worked with many great people during my Sidewalk tenure who have gone on to great success in and out of the work world.
 Google people like Michael Goff, Richard Tait, Frank Schott, Laura Bordewieck (later Rippy), Jan Even, Mike Gordon, Dan Fisher, David Harrington, Gayle Troberman, Peter Atkins, Cella Irvine, Peggy Brown, Bill Furlong, the aforementioned city GMs and many others and you’ll see that the caliber of the team was amazingly high.
 It’s too bad Ballmer didn’t have more patience for that team to realize its full potential.
 In fairness to Steve, he was sold a story that he bought that wasn’t the complete picture of Sidewalk, however he was very open to hearing that story.
 Microsoft’s Internet business would be in much better shape than it is today as that talent largely left the MSN arena or the company altogether.